MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/contextual-search/configuring-contextual-search.md

 The first pivot is great for filtering content, the second is great for sorting.
 Additionally, depending on the type of content being surfaced, varying levels of stat granularity are important.
 For broadcasts, assuming there is a limited number of active broadcasts at any given time, lower granularity data will ensure a higher likelihood of a successful search.
 For game clips, the number continually increases, so finer granularity data will ensure more accurate results.

-It's quite likely that you already have this data created for Xbox Live features like Rich Presence or Hero Stats, so this is a great opportunity to leverage already completed work.
+It's likely that you already have this data created for Xbox Live features like Rich Presence or Hero Stats, so this is a great opportunity to leverage already completed work.

 If you are using stats to filter content, be aware that all Contextual Search stats are available to query at any time.
 You should design your eventing accordingly to support this.

 For example, if you are using stats like SinglePlayerMap and MultiplayerMap to filter content, the player is only going to be in one of them at once.
 However, both values will be available to query from the service at any time.
 It’s important that as you set one, you clear out the other.
-For string based stats, an empty string is great (make sure not to include that in your UI configuration as an option).
+For string-based stats, an empty string is great (make sure not to include that in your UI configuration as an option).

 ### Configuring a Stat for Contextual Search
 Configuring your title for Contextual Search is easy once you've set up the Events and Stats that power the tagging.
 See other existing XDP or Windows Dev Center documentation on setting up Contextual Search if you're not already familiar.